Baerlie/Ender-3_Pro_Marlin_1.1.9_Config/README.md

 Since the original Ender-3 Pro mainboard has limited memory, I had to **disable the SD Card support** to get the features activated that are necessary for BLTouch and the M600 GCode command (needed for the Filament Runout Sensor and Filament Change/Nozzle Parking features).

+**Important!
+Please check line 738 in Configuration.h and make the changes mentioned there!**

 **I am not responsible for any damage that happens to your printer when using my configuration file(s)!**

 ## FAQ: